torydouglas/csvDataAlertParser/README.md

    - Place your .csv files in the "data_files" directory.
    - Ensure you have Node.js installed on your system.
 I used v21.6.2 for this code
+   - Modify the .env file variable named CSV_COLUMN_TO_FILTER to the column index (starting at zero) in the csv file that you want to check the value for.
+For example the 2nd column would have an index of 1.
+   - Modify the .env file variable named CSV_VALUE_TO_FILTER to the value that if found in the configured column will be added to the output csv file.
+The code is currently looking for exact match to be included.

 2. **Run the Tool**: